microsoft/ConversationLearner-Samples/README.md

 *An invitation is required to access Project Conversation Learner.*

-Project Conversation Learner consists of an SDK you add to your bot, and a cloud service which the SDK accesses for machine learning.
+Project Conversation Learner consists of an SDK you add to your Bot, and a cloud service which the SDK accesses for machine learning.
 At present, access to the Project Conversation Leaner cloud service requires an invitation.
 If you haven't been invited already, [request an invitation](https://aka.ms/conversation-learner-request-invite).
 If you have not received an invitation, you will be unable to access the cloud API.

 ## Prerequisites